YooPita/com.retrover.simplefsm/README.md

 A simple and concise implementation of the state machine.

+State machines are great for describing objects with a small number of states.
+If you need to have more states, I recommend paying attention to the [Behavior Tree](https://github.com/forcepusher/com.bananaparty.behaviortree).

 ## Introduction

 Hi, this is YooPita!
 I present to your attention the architecture of the simplest state machine!